Descanonge/tol_colors/docs/source/index.rst

 Those color schemes were designed by Paul Tol.
 This repository is only packaging his work so that it can be easily installed using pip.
-This package and its documentation follow the technical notes of the color schemes [#tech]_, which are archived in this project `repository
+This package and its documentation follow his technical notes [#tech]_, which are archived in this project `repository
 <https://github.com/Descanonge/tol_colors/blob/master/docs/technical_notes.pdf>`__.
 More details and implementations for other languages can be found on Paul Tols's `website <https://sronpersonalpages.nl/~pault/>`__.

-Have a quick look at all available colorsets and colormaps at :doc:`overview`, or see in more details how and when to use the :doc:`colorsets` and :doc:`colormaps` in the dedicated pages.
+Have a quick look at all available colorsets and colormaps below, or see in more details how and when to use the :doc:`colorsets` and :doc:`colormaps` in the dedicated pages.

 Install